California dreamin' - Driving down the Highway 1

 Rocky Creek Bridge

 Arriving in the cozy town of Monterey.
 It is well known for its excellent aquarium where the sea otters are particularly cute.
-Later the same evening we stood on the rooftop seen straight ahead and saw wild otters swimming in the bay.
+Later the same evening we stood on a rooftop and saw wild otters swimming in the bay.

 Monterey